akazukin5151/approportionment/README.md

 By default, `cargo build` will enable the `binary` feature only.

-- `binary`: build the binary with progress bar, dhall config, and feather output
+- `binary`: build the binary with dhall config and feather output
 - `wasm`: builds only the library functions needed for the WebUI
     - also enables `voters_sample`
 - `wasm_debug`: enables the `debug` function for debugging the WebUI